Keystone XL pipeline: Why is it so disputed?

-Mr Obama's decision to approve or refuse the pipeline is therefore held up as symbolic of America's energy future.
+The fate of the pipeline is therefore held up as symbolic of America's energy future.

 In the here and now, more energy is required to extract oil from the Alberta oil sands than in traditional drilling, and Environment Canada says it has found industry chemicals seeping into ground water and the Athabasca River.

 This risk to local communities is one of the reasons many have opposed the project.
-A group called the Cowboy-Indian Alliance marched on the US Capitol earlier this year, citing destruction of local environments.

 First Nations groups in Northern Alberta have even gone so far as to sue the provincial and federal government for damages from 15 years of oil sands development they were not consulted on, including treaty-guaranteed rights to hunt, trap and fish on traditional lands.